qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Buffer tab
 ..........

-To create a buffer around the labels, activate the |checkbox|
-:guilabel:`Draw text buffer` checkbox in the :guilabel:`Buffer` tab.
+To create a buffer around the labels, activate the |checkbox| :guilabel:`Draw text buffer` checkbox in the |labelbuffer| :guilabel:`Buffer` tab.
 You can set the buffer's :guilabel:`Size`, :guilabel:`color`, and :guilabel:`Transparency`.
 The buffer expands from the label's outline , so, if the |checkbox| :guilabel:`color buffer's fill` checkbox is